nathanielevan/dotfiles/README.md

 ## Notes
 * These configuration files assume that the target system is running Arch Linux.
-* Does not include system-wide configurations.
+* Does not include system-wide configurations, e.g. systemd power management config (which I use in my machine)

 ## WIP:
 * Personal bootstrapping script, if I ever feel like it.